 From Northern England most drivers prefer to head SW through Bala and Dolgellau, then take the A487 to Mach.

-Birmingham Airport is the nearest airport if you are flying, connecting with Birmingham International train station.
+Birmingham Airport is the nearest airport, connecting with Birmingham International train station.

 Other options are Manchester, Cardiff, Liverpool or any of the London airports, as there are speedy shuttles from the airports into London.
 The Machynlleth train leaves from Euston Station, London.